 The object of these concessions on the victor's part was to render implacable Prussia's ancient jealousy of Austria.
 Hence the secret articles, by which it was expressly provided that "no acquisition should be proposed to the advantage of Prussia."
-A convention was appointed to meet at Rastadt, to provide equivalents on the right bank of the Rhine for the prime dispersion on the left, and otherwise to settle the after of the cupric.
-The ecclesiastical property in the interior of Cormany was secularised, and apportioned among the character required indomnification.
+A convention was appointed to meet at Rastadt, to provide equivalents on the right bank of the Rhine for the princes dispossessed on the left, and otherwise to settle the affairs of the empire.
+The ecclesiastical property in the interior of Germany was secularised, and apportioned among the estates that required indemnification.

-The fall of Ventor, and the iniquitous confiscation of the unique traces she had maintained for fourteen hundred ve us dominal more than a passing notice. " In contemplating ti memorable event," says a writer strongly biassed in turner of Austria. " it is difficult to say whether most indignation is to be felt at the perfidy of France, the cupidity of Austra, the weakness of the Venetian aristocracy, or the insanity of the Venetian people.
-For the conduct of Napolean no possible apology can be found.
-He first excited the pevolutionary spirit to such a degree in all the Italian posse sions of the republic, at the very time that his troops were fed and clothed by the bounty of its government, that disturbances became unavoidable, and then aided the rebels. and made the efforts of the government to crush the insurrection the pretext for declaring war against the state.
-He then excited to the uttermost the democratic spirit in the capital, took advantage of it to paralyse the defences. and everturn the government of the country; established a new constitution on a highly popular basis, and signed a treaty on the 16th of May in Milan, by which, on payment of a heavy ransom, he agreed to maintain the independence of Venice under its new and revolutionary government.
-Having thus committed all his supporters in the state irrevorthly in the cause of freedom, and got possession of the contal, as that of an allied and friendly power, he plundered It of everything valuable it possessed; and then united with Austria in partitioning the republic, took possession of ote half of its territories for France and the Cisalpine regulate, and handed over the other half, with the capital and it ordent domograts, to the most aristocratic govern-L. of in Europe.
+The fall of Venice, and the iniquitous confiscation of the independence she had maintained for fourteen hundred years, demand more than a passing notice.
+"In contemplating this memorable event," says a writer strongly biassed in favour of Austria, "it is difficult to say whether most indignation is to be felt at the perfidy of France, the cupidity of Austria, the weakness of the Venetian aristocracy, or the insanity of the Venetian people.
+For the conduct of Napoleon no possible apology can be found.
+He first excited the revolutionary spirit to such a degree in all the Italian possessions of the republic, at the very time that his troops were fed and clothed by the bounty of its government, that disturbances became unavoidable, and then aided the rebels, and made the efforts of the government to crush the insurrection the pretext for declaring war against the state.
+He then excited to the uttermost the democratic spirit in the capital, took advantage of it to paralyse the defences, and overturn the government of the country; established a new constitution on a highly popular basis, and signed a treaty on the 16th of May in Milan, by which, on payment of a heavy ransom, he agreed to maintain the independence of Venice under its new and revolutionary government.
+Having thus committed all his supporters in the state irrevocably in the cause of freedom, and got possession of the capital, as that of an allied and friendly power, he plundered it of everything valuable it possessed; and then united with Austria in partitioning the republic, took possession of one half of its territories for France and the Cisalpine republic, and handed over the other half, with the capital and its ardent democrats, to the most aristocratic government in Europe.

-The conduct of Austria, if less perfidious, was not less a violation of every principle of public right.
+"The conduct of Austria, if less perfidious, was not less a violation of every principle of public right.
 Venice, though long wavering and irresolute, was at length committed in open hostilities with the French republic.
 She had secretly nourished the imperial as well as the republican forces; she had given no cause of offence to the allied powers; she had been dragged, late indeed and unwillingly, but irrevocably, into a contest with the republican forces; and if she had committed any fault, it was in favour of the cause in which Austria was engaged.
 Generosity in such circumstances would have prompted a noble power to lend the weight of its influence in favour of its unfortunate neighbour.
 Justice forbade that it should do anything to aggravate its fate.
 But to share in its spoliation, to seize upon its capital, and extinguish its existence, is an act of rapacity for which no apology can be offered, and which must for ever form a foul stain on the Austrian annals."

-^{} A . . r, History of Europe, yel, vi.
+^{} Alison, History of Europe, vol. vi.